 Water soluble crayons

-When the water dried I choose to painted a thin layer of acrylic medium on top of the page so that it won’t smudge later.
+When the water dried I choose to painted a thin layer of acrylic medium (or transparent gesso) on top of the page so that it won’t smudge later.
 This is something that is suposed to be added to your acrylic paint so they will be more ample!
-It can also be used as a varnish or a glue!
+It can also be used as a varnish or a glue.
 I don’t think you have to do this if you’re working in book form.
 I however will use this page as Daily Art Cards and cut it down to 10×10 squares.
 These cards get handled (scanned, stored in piles etc) a lot so I want to protect them a bit.
-Edit: Painting a coat of acrylic medium (gel medium, glossy or not) will also make it possible to draw or write on top of the oil pastels!!
+Painting a coat of acrylic medium (gel medium) will also make it possible to draw or write on top of the oil pastels.

 Background play